Ankr-network/ankr-docs/docs/Earn/Ecosystem/Polkadot/dot-staking-01.md

 ---
-title: 01 Stake KSM
+title: 01 Stake DOT
-id: stake-ksm-01
+id: stake-dot-01
 ---

 :::info Checklist

 This walkthrough assumes you have:
-- A_polkadot.jswallet_ installed in your Chrome Browser
+- A _polkadot.jswallet_ installed in your Chrome Browser
-- Sufficient KSM tokens for staking AND gas fees.
+- Sufficient DOT tokens for staking AND gas fees.

-If not, check out[KSM - 00 Before you Start](@site/docs/Earn/Ecosystem/Kusama/ksm-staking-00.md) for guidance.
+If not, check out [DOT - 00 Before you Start](@site/docs/Earn/Ecosystem/Polkadot/dot-staking-00.md) for guidance.

 :::